YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 Whereas the former starts out strong and lose some of her lustre as the battle drags on, the latter needs time to wind up; where the former's barrage is uncomfortably wide, the latter's is very concentrated and devastating; where the former relies on high speed and evasion to stay out of harm's way, the latter simply adds layers of HP and shields to power through the barrages; and as the former gradually mellows out of her cold templar persona, the latter grows ever more violent and unhinged.
 Had that been it, they would've made for a roughly equivalent pair; but as it stands, she is saddled with a detrimental ammo swap mechanic that prevents her from fully harnessing her power and a shield skill that is only marginally better than Prinz's by virtue of being a guaranteed proc (and the least said about the Dev35 buff it enjoys, ie. having them spawn at the start of the fight, the better).
 Nevertheless, she's still a very accomplished Hybrid-CA and one that is very hardly replaceable in a full KMS lineup.

  ### Tier 1:
 ---

 ![CA](https://azurlane.koumakan.jp/w/images/7/78/ChicagoChibi.png "USS Chicago") - **[USS Chicago](https://azurlane.koumakan.jp/Chicago)**
 * Skill:
-  * 30% chance upon Main Gun fire to double its shots' damage.

-* Recommended Loadouts:
-  * [General Purpose] Prototype Triple 203mm AA Gun (HE) or Prototype Triple 203mm Main Gun SKC (AP); 138.6mm; 40mm Quad Bofors; Toolbox; Research Hydraulic Gear
-  * [Poverty] 203mm Mounted Gun (HE) or 203mm SKC (AP); 120mm dual (general purpose) or 127mm dual (anti-heavy); 40mm Quad Bofors; Toolbox; Hydraulic Gear or Naval Camo
+  * Upon firing the Main Gun, 30% chance to have it deal +100% Damage.
+(Has an internal cooldown of 5s; do not give her the 203Mle as the gun will reload in under 5s.)

 * Desc:
 >What was said about Wichita applies to Chicago as well.
-Slightly frailer than she is and more selfish, she will nonetheless punch hard and harder than anyone else when she does proc, which she often will - a proc on the first salvo lasts throughout the second, and the second salvo may still proc if the first one didn't.
+Slightly frailer than she is and needing RNG to get the most out of her, she will nonetheless punch very hard - and harder than anyone else when she procs.
-As a result, her double damage uptime is considerably higher than the 30% may lead you to believe.
-Bring out the big guns.
+Also worth mentioning, if she procs on her first salvo, the buff affects the second one too - which means that all in all, her actual procrate is 49%!

 ![CA](https://azurlane.koumakan.jp/w/images/5/58/HoustonChibi.png "USS Houston") - **[USS Houston](https://azurlane.koumakan.jp/Houston)**
 * Skill:
   * 20% chance upon Main Gun fire to gain +100% Eva for 15s.

-* Recommended Loadouts:
-  * [General Purpose] Prototype Triple 203mm AA Gun (HE) or Prototype Triple 203mm Main Gun SKC (AP); 138.6mm; 40mm Quad Bofors; Gold SG Radar; Research Hydraulic Gear
-  * [Poverty] 203mm Mounted Gun (HE) or 203mm SKC (AP); 120mm dual (general purpose) or 127mm dual (anti-heavy); 40mm Quad Bofors; Hydraulic Gear or Naval Camo; Hydraulic Gear or Naval Camo

 - Desc: "Problem?
 What problem?"
->While an Evasion-focused CA sounds ludicrous, and it is under most circumstances, Houston actually makes it work given enough Evasion-boosting auxiliaries: CAs live and die by their Evasion (or lack thereof), so stacking it actually lets her survive under heavy fire for much longer than you'd expect.
+> While an Evasion-focused CA sounds ludicrous, and it is under most circumstances, Houston actually makes it work given enough Evasion-boosting auxiliaries: CAs live and die by their Evasion (or lack thereof), so stacking it actually lets her survive under heavy fire for much longer than you'd expect.
 What issues she does have are fairly minor: she needs to proc to get tough, obviously, but her uptime is high and she has two chances to proc per firing cycle; and her damage output isn't as high as it could be, since her only skill is that Evasion buff, but it's still higher than most non-CA (and many Torp-CA) frontliners manage.

 ### Tier 1.5: